Sun-Dried Tomato Chicken Pasta

 This Sun-Dried Tomato Chicken Pasta is the ultimate comfort food.
 With thick rigatoni noodles and tender chicken in a creamy sun-dried tomato sauce, this easy 30-minute meal is sure to become a weeknight staple.

 Looking for more easy pasta meals?
-Try this no-fuss One Pot Pasta with Ricotta and Lemon.
-Or, this hearty Spinach Artichoke Pasta Bake.
-Or, this popular Creamy Lemon White Wine Pasta with Blackened Salmon.
+Try this no-fuss One Pot Pasta with Ricotta and Lemon, this hearty Spinach Artichoke Pasta Bake, this popular Creamy Lemon White Wine Pasta with Blackened Salmon, or this 30-minute Spicy Sausage Pasta.

 Ingredients